When your child has a Google Account, they can use the Google Photos app to save and share their photos.

 For the most part, Google Photos will be the same for children as it is for adults.
-There are only a few things that are different for children under 13 (or the applicable age in your country):
+There are only a few things that are different for children under 13 (or the applicable age in your country).
+For example:

 - Parents can turn off sharing from within Google Photos.

-- Face-clustering is turned off, so children can't search for specific people in their photo library.
+- Face-grouping is turned off, so children can't search for specific people in their photo library.

 Turn photo sharing on or off

-If you didn’t add supervision to your child’s previously existing Google Account, you can still manage your child’s sharing in Google Photos.
+If you created a Google Account for a child under 13 (or the applicable age in your country), you can manage your child's sharing in Google Photos with Family Link.
 When you turn off photo sharing, your child won't be able to use the share button in Google Photos.
-However, your child will still be able to share photos in other apps, like Gmail or Google Hangouts.
+It also removes contributions they made to shared albums and conversations in Google Photos.
+However, your child will still be able to share photos in other apps, like Gmail.